Ashno-Verethian languages

 Today, the individual Ashno-Verethian languages with the most native speakers are Erayi, Dirhassian and Hashdezi each with over 50 million native speakers; many others are small and in danger of extinction.

-All Ashno-Verethian are descended from a single ancestor language, linguistically reconstructed as Proto-Ashno-Verethian, spoken sometime in the Neolithic to Early Bronze Age.
+All Ashno-Verethian languages are descended from a single ancestor language, linguistically reconstructed as Proto-Ashno-Verethian, spoken sometime in the Neolithic to Early Bronze Age.
 The geographical location where it was spoken, the Ashno-Verethian homeland, has been the object of many competing hypotheses; the common consensus supports the Shtigu hypothesis, which posits the homeland to be the Shtigu River basin in what is now Teshkasta and Menkhemon.
 By the time the first written records appeared, Ashno-Verethian had already evolved into numerous languages spoken across much of Etzavaz and Western Ashnan.
 Written evidence of Ashno-Verethian appeared during the late Iron Age in the form of Arthan.
 The Arthan alphabet is one of the oldest known writing systems across the Four Seas region, descending from Marphat logograms.